Lanaioli means commitment to Environmental Sustainability

 Thanks to a manual selection process, impurities and sweaters that are not 100% cashmere are removed.
 These sweaters are then shredded into small pieces and, through a carding process similar to that of cashmere obtained from the Capra Hircus, a new fiber is created.

-This fiber obtained from recycling is reinforced through twisting, transforming it into new yarns of pure regenerated cashmere.
+This fiber obtained from recycling is strengthened through twisting, transforming it into new yarns of pure regenerated cashmere.
 These yarns are ready to be used in high-quality textile production.

 Advantages of Regenerated Cashmere